Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

 PSA_KEY_TYPE_ECC_KEY_PAIR(_)
 ```

-### Driver functions
+### Driver entry points

-#### Overview of driver functions
+#### Overview of driver entry points

 Drivers define functions, each of which implements an aspect of a capability of a driver, such as a cryptographic operation, a part of a cryptographic operation, or a key management action.
-Most driver functions correspond to a particular function in the PSA Cryptography API.
+These functions are called the **entry points** of the driver.
+Most driver entry points correspond to a particular function in the PSA Cryptography API.
 For example, if a call to `psa_sign_hash()` is dispatched to a driver, it invokes the driver's `sign_hash` function.

-All driver functions return a status of type `psa_status_t` which should use the status codes documented for PSA services in general and for PSA Crypto in particular: `PSA_SUCCESS` indicates that the function succeeded, and `PSA_ERROR_xxx` values indicate that an error occurred.
+All driver entry points return a status of type `psa_status_t` which should use the status codes documented for PSA services in general and for PSA Crypto in particular: `PSA_SUCCESS` indicates that the function succeeded, and `PSA_ERROR_xxx` values indicate that an error occurred.

-The signature of a driver function generally looks like the signature of the PSA Crypto API that it implements, with some modifications.
-This section gives an overview of modifications that apply to whole classes of functions.
-Refer to the reference section for each function or function family for details.
+The signature of a driver entry point generally looks like the signature of the PSA Crypto API that it implements, with some modifications.
+This section gives an overview of modifications that apply to whole classes of entry points.
+Refer to the reference section for each entry point or entry point family for details.

-* For functions that operate on an existing key, the `psa_key_id_t` parameter is replaced by a sequence of three parameters that describe the key:
+* For entry points that operate on an existing key, the `psa_key_id_t` parameter is replaced by a sequence of three parameters that describe the key:
     1. `const psa_key_attributes_t *attributes`: the key attributes.
     2. `const uint8_t *key_buffer`: a key material or key context buffer.
     3. `size_t key_buffer_size`: the size of the key buffer in bytes.

     For transparent drivers, the key buffer contains the key material, in the same format as defined for `psa_export_key()` and `psa_export_public_key()` in the PSA Cryptography API.
 For opaque drivers, the content of the key buffer is entirely up to the driver.

-* For functions that involve a multi-part operation, the operation state type (`psa_XXX_operation_t`) is replaced by a driver-specific operation state type (*prefix*`_XXX_operation_t`).
+* For entry points that involve a multi-part operation, the operation state type (`psa_XXX_operation_t`) is replaced by a driver-specific operation state type (*prefix*`_XXX_operation_t`).

-Some functions are grouped in families that must be implemented as a whole.
-If a driver supports a function family, it must provide all the functions in the family.
+Some entry points are grouped in families that must be implemented as a whole.
+If a driver supports a entry point family, it must provide all the entry points in the family.

-#### General considerations on driver function parameters
+#### General considerations on driver entry point parameters

-Buffer parameters for driver functions obey the following conventions:
+Buffer parameters for driver entry points obey the following conventions:

 * An input buffer has the type `const uint8_t *` and is immediately followed by a parameter of type `size_t` that indicates the buffer size.
 * An output buffer has the type `uint8_t *` and is immediately followed by a parameter of type `size_t` that indicates the buffer size.
 A third parameter of type `size_t *` is provided to report the actual buffer size if the function succeeds.